genekogan/ofxKDTree/README.md

 based on [nanoflann](https://github.com/jlblancoc/nanoflann)

-this is not working yet.
+now working but not thoroughly tested yet.

 intended use case is for [ReverseImageSearchRealTime](https://github.com/genekogan/ReverseImageSearchRealTime)